bernhardAxonIvy/doc/source/engine-guide/getting-started/system-requirements.rst

 .. rubric:: With external Elasticsearch server

 * **Memory (RAM)**:
-  Minimum is 4 GB, we recommend to use 16 GB.
+  Minimum is 4 GB.
+We recommend to use at least 16 GB.

 * **Disk Space**:
-  Minimum is 2 GB, we recommend 50 GB on a Solid State Disk (SSD).
+  Minimum is 2 GB.
+We recommend 50 GB on a Solid State Disk (SSD).

 * **Processors**:
-  Minimum is 4 cores with 2 GHz, we recommend 16 cores with 2.5 GHz.
+  Minimum is 4 cores with 2 GHz.
+We recommend 16 cores with 2.5 GHz.

 Software Requirements